datoad4510/blog/content/notes/Algorithms/Balanced parentheses strings/Check if parentheses are balanced.md

 2.)
 The initial string is unbalanced:

 After a few steps, the resulting string must not have a () and be non empty.
-Otherwise, the initial string would have been balanced by repeated application of Lemma 3, which is a contradiction.
+Otherwise, the initial string would have been balanced by repeated application of Lemma 3 (basically adding back in the removed pairs of parentheses), which is a contradiction.
 Therefore the algorithm returns false, as expected.

 This means that the algorithm is correct.
 It returns the correct answer in both cases.